Mattress buying guide: A perfect night’s sleep

 What size mattress do I need?

-Not all bed frames are created equally, especially older ones.
+Let’s start our mattress buying guide with sizing.
+Unfortunately, not all bed frames are created equally, especially older ones.
 So it’s worth measuring your frame to see what sized mattress will fit.
 Here are the standard measurements for a range of mattress sizes.

 60 cm x 120 cm